 - Sheldon Adelson, CEO OF Las Vegas Sands Corporation formally endorsed Trump in mid-May, saying that he didn’t agree with Trump on all issues but would be better than Hillary Clinton.

-- Wayne Newton, artist known as “Mr. Las Vegas,” gave Trump the thumbs up on a Fox and Friends episode.
+- Wayne Newton, the artist known as “Mr. Las Vegas,” gave Trump the thumbs up on a Fox and Friends episode.

 - Vojislav Šešelj, the far-right leader of Serbia’s Nationalist party (currently awaiting the verdict of a UN tribunal on whether he committed war crimes in Croatia and Bosnia and Herzegovina) — wants to “make America great again.”
 In early January, Šešelj tweeted, “I call on brother Serbs who live in the USA to strongly support Republican Party candidate Donald Trump in the upcoming presidential elections.”
 He and Trump might not have a lot in common, but they share a disdain for Muslims.